The-Evil-Pickle/Replay-the-Spire/README.md

  * Neow now has a wider variety of blessings to choose from.
  * Shops sometimes have a "2 for 1" tag or "special edition" tag instead of the normal sale tag.
  * Random orb channeling effects (e.g. Chaos) will now sometimes channel Crystal.
- * Corpse Explosion now applies 1x Necrotic Poison rather than dealing 2x damage.
+ * Corpse Explosion now exhausts and applies 1x Necrotic Poison rather than dealing 2x damage.
  * If you have Honey Jar and Singing Bowl at the same time, using Singing Bowl's max hp gain option also picks a reward card at random.
+ * Burning Branch can now be exchanged for a different relic at rest sites.

 ## Known Issues: